wcgordon1/lamplighter/manuscript/active/ch24_Route.md

 As full darkness settled over the city, Ivy excused herself for her first official route patrol.
 The card in her pocket gave her the authority she'd been exercising informally for weeks, but the real authorization came from understanding what the work meant and choosing to do it anyway.

 She started at the library, where Button offered a professional nod before returning to his evening duties.
-Lamp 47 burned steady and true, its halo perfectly round, its light casting clean shadows that spoke of proper maintenance and careful tuning.
+Lamp 47 cast clean shadows that spoke of proper maintenance and careful tuning.

 From there, she walked the circuit that would become as familiar as her own heartbeat: across Founders' Green where bunting had been replaced by ordinary municipal notices, past the ferry landing where the horn sounded its evening departure with reliable precision, along the promenade where couples walked hand-in-hand under lights that no longer flickered with uncertainty.

 Each lamp post along her route stood ready for whatever problems the night might bring.
-Each halo sat steady as a coin, round and consistent and reassuring.
 The infrastructure of a city that worked properly, maintained by people who understood both its visible and invisible needs.

 At the Pike Steps, she paused to listen for wrong echoes, hearing only the normal acoustics of stone and metal and the distant sound of trolley wheels on properly maintained track.
 The danger that had once lurked here was gone, replaced by the simple architecture of a stairway that connected one street to another without supernatural complications.
 She remembered her first time climbing these steps, the disorientation of echoes that arrived before sound, the way the wrongness had made her skin crawl with unidentified dread.